-Moccasin Woods Animal Refuge is a non-profit 501(c)(3) Florida charity providing help, homes, or habitats for wild and domestic animals in need of care or attention.
+Moccasin Woods Animal Refuge is a Florida non-profit (IRS approval pending) providing help, homes, or habitats for wild and domestic animals in need of care or attention.

 We don’t just help unwanted and abandoned animals, we provide them with dignity and a purpose.
 As we work to restore the natural habitats of Moccasin Woods, the animals who share this space help us manage the land, they bring back the missing ecological roles of Pleistocene-era ecological engineers, and they represent our attempts to bring back rare or recently-extirpated species.
 Our companions also serve as ambassadors, highlighting the harm done to animals through the pet and agriculture industries while showing there is a better path to living alongside animals, both wild and domestic.